-When trying to get pregnant, timing is of the essence, because people are only fertile for a brief period every cycle, with peak fertility occurring right before ovulation.
-A person’s egg lives for only six to twenty-four hours after ovulation.
-Using frozen sperm makes timing insemination crucial; while fresh sperm can live for five days (or more) in the body after insemination, thawed frozen sperm may only live for twenty-four hours at most.
+When trying to conceive, timing is essential.
+People are only fertile for a brief period every cycle, with peak fertility occurring right before ovulation.
+A person’s egg lives for only 6 to 24 hours after ovulation.
+Thawed frozen sperm will live up to 24 hours (compared with fresh sperm that can live for up to 5 days).
+This makes tracking fertility and ovulation critical to conceiving with frozen sperm samples.

-In order to determine when ovulation is most likely to take place, you’ll need to become familiar with your own menstrual cycle—everyone's cycle has individual variations.
-If possible, try to chart your cycles for at least three months before beginning insemination in order to get a sense of the normal range of your fertile days.
-By charting and observing the following basic tips, you should be able to identify the forty-eight-hour period during which insemination will be most likely to result in conception.
+In order to determine when ovulation is most likely to occur, you’ll need to become familiar with your own menstrual cycle—everyone’s cycle differs.
+If possible, try to chart your cycles for at least three months before beginning insemination to get a sense of the normal range of your fertile days.
+By charting fertility signs, using ovulation prediction kits or monitors, and/or working with your medical providers, you should be able to identify the 48-hour period before ovulation, during which insemination will be most likely to result in conception.

-- The first day of your period is the first day of your cycle.
+- The first day of your period is Day 1 of your cycle.

 - The last day of your cycle is the day before the first day of your next period.

-- The number of days that pass between day one and day one is the length of your cycle.
-Menstrual cycles can range (on average) between 24 and 35 days in length.
+- The number of days that pass between Day 1 and the next cycle Day 1 is the length of your cycle.
+Menstrual cycles range (on average) between 24 and 35 days in length.

-- Ovulation occurs mid-way through the cycle, 12 to 16 days before the first day of the next cycle (not necessarily 12-16 after the 1st day of your cycle).
+- Ovulation occurs mid-way through the cycle, typically 14 days before next cycle Day 1 (so not necessarily 14 days after Day 1 of your current cycle).

 - Fertile cervical mucus is one of the most useful outward fertility signs.
 Fertile cervical mucus is clear and slippery, resembling egg white in appearance and consistency.
-People can have a range of one to four days of fertile mucus.
-Fertile mucus can decrease with age, and a lack of abundant mucus is one of the primary reasons for doing intrauterine inseminations (IUI), rather than vaginal inseminations.
+People can have a range of 1-4 days of fertile mucus.
+Fertile mucus is necessary for vaginal insemination.
+Fertile mucus often decreases with age, and a lack of abundant mucus is one of the primary reasons for doing intrauterine inseminations (IUI), rather than vaginal inseminations.

-- Some people also find it helpful to chart their Basal Body Temperature (BBT), the body’s base line temperature at rest, which—in many people—is lower before ovulation and higher after ovulation.
-BBT charting is usually only effective if you are getting the same amount of sleep every night and taking your temperature at the same time every morning, so many people find it difficult to get consistent, useful information this way.
-PLEASE NOTE: BBT is a good way to confirm ovulation and not necessarily the best way to predict ovulation.
-When inseminating with frozen sperm you need to be able to predict your ovulation.
+- Some people also find it helpful to chart their Basal Body Temperature (BBT), the body’s baseline temperature at rest, which—in many people—is lower before ovulation and higher after ovulation.
+BBT is a good way to confirm ovulation has occurred in a cycle but is not necessarily the best way to predict ovulation.
+When inseminating with thawed frozen sperm you need to be able to predict your ovulation.